esimonetti/SugarSoftDeleteUnusedTeamSets/README.md

 UPDATE team_sets_teams SET deleted = 0 WHERE team_set_id = '30f22aa0-49f7-11e8-bb7e-48e6adc360b5' and deleted = 1;
 ```

+## What this will and won't do
+* It does the basics, to help get the job at hand done
+    * It only runs via CLI, not via UI
+    * It looks for every team_sets into every record of every module and detects unused ones
+    * It soft deletes the unused team_sets from team_sets and team_sets_teams
+    * It does not consider soft deleted records as valid records (e.g.: if a Contact has the deleted flag set to 1, and it is the only record across the whole database that leverages a specific team_set, the team_set will be soft deleted)
+    * It provides the list of soft deleted team_sets as output
+    * It provides as output, MySQL compatible queries to revert the soft delete of those records if necessary
+    * It will take a long time to run through a big data set.
+Please test the timing and resource utilisation
+* It does not look into User's Preferences (e.g.: if a User leverages a team_set on any of his/her settings)
+* It does not look into Advanced Workflows rules
+* It does not hard delete the records from the database.
+That can be a manual operation after full testing is executed
+* As it requires CLI access, it only runs on On-Site systems

 ## Generate installable package
 * Clone the repository
 * Run: `composer update` to retrieve the sugar-module-packager dependency
 * Generate the installable .zip Sugar module with: `./vendor/bin/package <version number>`